EJaySant/1800_202430_BBY03/README.md

 * Enable camera and location on your device while using the page

 ## 5. Known Bugs and Limitations
-* Camera functionality only works on laptop or desktop devices with a camera.
+* Camera functionality only works as intended on laptop or desktop devices with a camera.
 * Location based features will fail to appear or work if location is not enabled.
 * Exiting from the posting page or report.html too quickly after submitting a post will result in the post not fully submitting.
 * If the camera is not enabled, the user will not be allowed to post a lost item.
 * Smaller screen sizes may cause the parts of the pages to clip or not appear.
 * User cannot log out of their current session.
+* Clicking sumbit quickly during the confirm posts will can create two posts with the same details and image.

 ## 6. Features for Future
 What we'd like to build in the future: